krswanson/christmas_gift_exchange/README.md

 python send_emails.py
 ```

-When prompted, either type simply `all`, or to sent to one or more specific people, type each name, sparated by commas.
+When prompted, either type simply `all`, or to send to one or more specific people, type each name, sparated by commas.